thisisbalu/exception-decoded/_posts/aws/2023-12-12-aws-integrationconflictoperationexception.md

 toc: true
 ---

-## Introduction

-Welcome to this in-depth technical article where we will delve into the IntegrationConflictOperationException of `com.amazonaws.services.rds.model` in AWS RDS.
-As a developer utilizing Amazon RDS, it is essential to understand this exception class and how to handle it effectively.
-This article will cover all the key aspects associated with IntegrationConflictOperationException while maintaining the best practices for search engine optimization (SEO).

 ## What is IntegrationConflictOperationException?

 IntegrationConflictOperationException is an exception class provided by the `com.amazonaws.services.rds.model` package in AWS RDS SDK.
 It is thrown when an operation encounters a conflict due to an existing resource or an ongoing process and cannot proceed.
 This exception occurs mainly in scenarios where the requested operation cannot be performed due to an integration conflict.